 The poster assignment allows students with a variety of talents to express themselves in a format that lets them combine content and form, and lets them communicate their personal reflections on seemingly non-academic topics.
 This can potentially inspire students with talents outside the traditional academic interpretation to come forward and reveal otherwise hidden competencies.

 Asking the students to express themselves in a creative way like this, is a way to acknowledge traits that the talented students may normally hide away.
 Being especially talented in a higher education institution can be lonely, if you feel different from your peers.
 Giving the students a chance to present parts of their lives that are not naturally exposed in the normal study activities, sends a signal of acceptance that the class can adopt as a common mindset.

-The Poster Assignment can be used to let the students free their creativity before more traditional assignments, as a means for the students to present themselves to the class or as an additional (challenging) tasks to selected students.
-This teachers guide section in the PDF contains insights on:
+The Poster Assignment can be used to let students free their creativity before more traditional assignments are presented.
+This can therefore act as a means for the students to present themselves to the class, or it can function as an additional (challenging) task for selected students.
+This teacher’s guide section in the PDF contains insights on:

 - The Format

 - The central Question